PadraicMellett/Project-2-Crypto-Indicator/README.md

 -	GOOG – Google
 -	AAPL – Apple

 -	Weekly time series be used on the above-mentioned assets.
 Final analysis conducted on the price close of each asset over the time series.
-Each time series begins in 2010/11

 Data Source:
 -	Stock data and indicator data relative to the above assets has been taken from www.alphavantage.co.
 Utilising the API, JSON data has been extracted then converted in data frames for analysis